 Based on the required bearing capacity and production requirements, CJGeo proposed 22lb/cuft CJFill-Ultra Lightweight cellular concrete for abandonment.
 With a 25psi break strength at 28 days, the mix provided the required strength, met the CSX utility occupancy standard for abandonment, and maximized expansion in order to ensure the longest run, which required nearly 1000CY of the finished product, could be grouting in a single shot.

 CJGeo mobilized a 150CY/hour cellular concrete crew to the site and performed the two shorter runs the first week.
 The project was broken into two different weeks due to the criticality of ensuring the longest run was filled completely without issue.
 The first two runs allowed CJGeo, the GC, railway flaggers, railway operations, and the slurry provider the opportunity to work out any kinks in operations during the lower risk placements.

 The following Tuesday, starting at 0600, Chaney Enterprises delivered the first of 24 loads of slurry.
-Completeness of fill was confirmed by uniform cellular concrete venting out the far end of each placement.
-Overall, the work was completed in three days.
-CJGeo generated & pumped a total of 1710 cubic yards of cellular concrete to successfully complete the abandonment.
+Overall, the work took three days.
+CJGeo generated & pumped a total of 1710 cubic yards of cellular concrete to successfully complete the waterline abandonment.

 Speak With An Expert